SANDS' GUARDIAN FAMILY PROGRAM

 WHAT ARE THE COSTS FOR THE GUARDIAN FAMILY?

-Our Guardian Puppies are $1150.00 Inclusive, which is what we call a security deposit as we refund it back to you once your dog has completed all their breeding duties.
-Ultimately you are getting the pick of the litter for free.
+Our Guardian Puppies are $1550.00 Inclusive for the girls and $2000.00 Inclusive for the boys, which is what we call a security deposit as we refund fifity percent back to you once your dog has completed all their breeding duties.
+Ultimately you are getting the pick of the litter for a fraction of the price.

-Our pet puppies are over $3000 so we believe this cost allows you offset the costs of providing pups/dogs with a premium food diet, provide monthly worming/flea/tick treatments, council registrations, annual vaccinations, grooming and training and any necessary (non-breeding related) vet care.
+Our pet puppies are close to $4000 so we believe this cost allows you offset the costs of providing pups/dogs with a premium food diet, provide monthly worming/flea/tick treatments, council registrations, annual vaccinations, grooming and training and any necessary (non-breeding related) vet care.

 What we think sets us apart from other Guardian Programs: